OKR Framework Summary

 Clearly communicated using a common structure & language

-This includes the measures by which it can be established unambiguously whether each within the plan has been achieved.
+This includes the measures by which it can be established unambiguously whether each objective within the plan has been achieved.

-To summarise, what is every other in the organisation trying to achieve and how will they measure themselves?
+To summarise, what is every other team in the organisation trying to achieve and how will they measure themselves?

 Constantly validated with fast feedback loops